-Other than the CRA proceedings discussed elsewhere in this AIF, to the knowledge of Alaris, there are no legal proceedings material to Alaris to which Alaris is a party, or was a party to in 2018, or that any of its assets is or was, the subject matter of in 2018, nor are there any such proceedings known to the Corporation to be contemplated.
+Other than the CRA proceedings discussed elsewhere in this AIF, to the knowledge of Alaris, there are no legal proceedings material to Alaris to which Alaris is a party, or was a party to in 2019, or that any of its assets is or was, the subject matter of in 2019, nor are there any such proceedings known to the Corporation to be contemplated.

-During the year ended December 31, 2018 there were: (i) no penalties or sanctions imposed against Alaris or by a court relating to securities legislation or by a securities regulatory authority; (ii) no other penalties or sanctions imposed by a court or regulatory body against Alaris that would likely be considered important to a reasonable investor in making an investment decision, and (iii) no settlement agreements entered into by Alaris before a court relating to a securities legislation or with a securities regulatory authority.
+During the year ended December 31, 2019 there were: (a) no penalties or sanctions imposed against Alaris or by a court relating to securities legislation or by a securities regulatory authority; (b) no other penalties or sanctions imposed by a court or regulatory body against Alaris that would likely be considered important to a reasonable investor in making an investment decision and (c) no settlement agreements entered into by Alaris before a court relating to a securities legislation or with a securities regulatory authority.